UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 	![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/preprocessing_repeat_cust.png)
 #### **Description of preliminary feature engineering and preliminary feature selection, including their decision-making process:**
-- From the joint table we have picked every column in cust_info table and total_spend features from orders_info table to define regular customer dataframe named reg_cust_df.
+- From the joined table we have picked every column in cust_info table and total_spend features from orders_info table to define regular customer dataframe named reg_cust_df.
 By using these features, we have determined the number of visits by every customer based upon the cust_ID.
 - We dropped the null values from the reg_cust_df dataframe which we made in the above step.
 - We created some income ranges and used them as bins to use them in features instead of customers' specific income values.
 - In this table, we further filtered regular customers on the basis of a condition where every customer who has visited more than or equal to five times is considered as a regular customer